 1) How can I tweak or reconfigure my product to better meet the consumer need in the given context?

-2) Are there complementary products or services I should consider offering, whether thou
+2) Are there complementary products or services I should consider offering, whether though my company or a partner?

 3) How might I adjust my pricing to better reflect the value provided by my product within the given context?